openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 - I want to leverage existing expensive SAN infrastructure to provide shared storage, maximizing the return on investment for our hardware.

 As an IT Operations Engineer:
-- I want to ensure that upgrades and downgrades of the LVMS operator and Subprovisioner CSI driver are seamless and do not cause downtime for my existing workloads.
+- I want to ensure that upgrades and downgrades of the LVMS operator and KubeSAN CSI driver are seamless and do not cause downtime for my existing workloads.
-- I want to follow clear guidelines and best practices for managing version skew between LVMS and Subprovisioner, ensuring compatibility and stability.
+- I want to follow clear guidelines and best practices for managing version skew between LVMS and KubeSAN, ensuring compatibility and stability.
 - I want detailed documentation and troubleshooting guides to help resolve any issues that arise during the deployment and operation of shared storage.

 As a Quality Assurance Engineer:
-- I want to execute comprehensive integration and end-to-end tests that validate the functionality of shared storage provisioning with Subprovisioner.
+- I want to execute comprehensive integration and end-to-end tests that validate the functionality of shared storage provisioning with KubeSAN.
 - I want to conduct performance and stress tests to ensure that the solution can handle high load and failure conditions without degradation of service.
 - I want to gather and analyze feedback from early adopters to improve the stability and performance of the integrated solution before general availability.

 As a Product Manager:
-- I want to offer a unique value proposition with LVMS by integrating Subprovisioner, enabling OCP customers to use shared block storage seamlessly.
+- I want to offer a unique value proposition with LVMS by integrating KubeSAN, enabling OCP customers to use shared block storage seamlessly.
 - I want to ensure that the solution meets the needs of our enterprise customers, providing high availability, resiliency, and performance for their critical workloads.
 - I want to manage the roadmap and release cycles effectively, ensuring that each phase of the project is delivered on time and meets quality standards.

 ### Risks and Mitigations
 - There is a risk of increased maintenance burden by integrating a new CSI driver into LVMS without gaining traction
-  - tested separately in the Subprovisioner project as pure CSI Driver similar to TopoLVM and within LVMS with help of QE
+  - tested separately in the KubeSAN project as pure CSI Driver similar to TopoLVM and within LVMS with help of QE
     - we will not GA the solution until we have a clear understanding of the maintenance burden.
 The solution will stay in TechPreview until then.
-- There is a risk that Subprovisioner is so different from TopoLVM that behavior changes can not be accomodated in the current CRD
+- There is a risk that KubeSAN is so different from TopoLVM that behavior changes can not be accomodated in the current CRD
   - we will scrap this effort for integration and look for alternative solutions if the integration is not possible with reasonable effort.
-- There is a risk that Subprovisioner will break easily as its a really young project
+- There is a risk that KubeSAN will break easily as its a really young project
-  - we will not GA the solution until we have a clear understanding of the stability of the Subprovisioner project.
+  - we will not GA the solution until we have a clear understanding of the stability of the KubeSAN project.
 The solution will stay in TechPreview until then.

 ## Proposal

-The proposal is to extend the LVMCluster CRD with a new deviceClass policy field that can be used to provision shared storage via Subprovisioner.
+The proposal is to extend the LVMCluster CRD with a new deviceClass policy field that can be used to provision shared storage via KubeSAN.
-We will use this field as a hook in lvm-operator, our orchestrating operator, to provision shared storage via Subprovisioner instead of TopoLVM.
+We will use this field as a hook in lvm-operator, our orchestrating operator, to provision shared storage via KubeSAN instead of TopoLVM.
-Whenever LVMCluster discovers a new deviceClass with the Subprovisioner associated policy, it will create a new CSI driver deployment for Subprovisioner and configure it to use the shared storage deviceClass.
+Whenever LVMCluster discovers a new deviceClass with the KubeSAN associated policy, it will create a new CSI driver deployment for KubeSAN and configure it to use the shared storage deviceClass.
-As such, it will handover the provisioning of shared storage to the Subprovisioner CSI driver.
+As such, it will handover the provisioning of shared storage to the KubeSAN CSI driver.
 Also internal engineering such as sanlock orchestration will be managed by the driver.

 ### Workflow Description

-#### Subprovisioner instantiation via LVMCluster
+#### KubeSAN instantiation via LVMCluster

-1. The user is informed of the intended use case of Subprovisioner, and decides to use it for its multi-node capabilities before provisioning Storage
+1. The user is informed of the intended use case of KubeSAN, and decides to use it for its multi-node capabilities before provisioning Storage
 2. The user configures LVMCluster with non-default values for the Volume Group and the deviceClass policy field
-3. The lvm-operator detects the new deviceClass policy field and creates a new CSI driver deployment for Subprovisioner.
+3. The lvm-operator detects the new deviceClass policy field and creates a new CSI driver deployment for KubeSAN.
-4. The Subprovisioner CSI driver is configured to use the shared storage deviceClass, initializes the global lock space, and starts provisioning shared storage.
+4. The KubeSAN CSI driver is configured to use the shared storage deviceClass, initializes the global lock space, and starts provisioning shared storage.
-5. The user can now provision shared storage via Subprovisioner on the OpenShift Container Platform cluster.
+5. The user can now provision shared storage via KubeSAN on the OpenShift Container Platform cluster.
 6. The user can also provision regular TopoLVM deviceClasses side-by-side with shared storage deviceClasses in the same cluster.
 Then, TopoLVM gets provisioned side-by-side.

 ### API Extensions